OpenDemocracyManitoba/Winnipeg-Council-Document-Parser/README.md

 * Some tables span multiple pages and can accumulate bad data when the paragraphs within the cells are join.
 For an example, [see motion 2 in Dec 2017](http://www.winnipegelected.ca/disposition-2017-12-13.html#motions).

 ### Changes Made to Official Disposition Docx Files

-When downloading new Disposition Docx files:

-* Change recorded vote members in all docx dispositions from tables to paragraphs.
-* Change conflict of interest declaration members in all docx dispositoins from tables to paragraphs.

 * *September 30, 2015* - Recorded vote Yeas/Nays lists changed from tables to line-separated text
 * *October 28, 2015* - Recorded vote Yeas/Nays lists changed from tables to line-separated text